-The Life Course Matrix is a tool you can use to focus your attention on specific populations (ages).
+Communities can utilise this approach in defining the problem; one example is provided the Life course Matrix.
+This is a tool you can use to focus your attention on specific populations (ages).
 You can refine it to help you plan and target your potential interventions and resources to the appropriate audience.